MA Comparative Literature

 Why study Comparative Literature at SOAS?

-- Ranked 8th in the UK in the Complete University Guide 2021 for South Asian Studies
+- Top 5 in the UK in the Complete University Guide 2023 for Asian Studies.

-- we've also been ranked 4th for research environment - with 100% of our research ranked as 'internationally excellent' and 85% as 'world-leading' - and 8th for research outputs in the REF 2021
+- We are ranked 4th for research environment - with 100% of our research ranked as 'internationally excellent' and 85% as 'world-leading' - and 8th for research outputs in the REF 2021.

-- SOAS is specialist in the studies of Africa, the Middle East, South Asia and South East Asia
+- SOAS is a specialist in the studies of Africa, the Middle East, South Asia and South East Asia.

-- access SOAS’s comprehensive cross-regional expertise and gain an understanding of the interconnectedness of these regions in an increasingly globalised world.
+- Access comprehensive cross-regional expertise and gain an understanding of the interconnectedness of these regions in an increasingly globalised world.

 Structure